ghedo/safely/man/safely.1.md

 `~/.safely.db~`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-The default password database file backup.
+The default password database backup file.
 If the `--db` option is set, this will change accordingly.
 If the `--nobackup` option is used, this file is not created/modified.

+`~/.safely.db.lock`

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+The default password database lock file.
+If the `--db` option is set, this will change accordingly.

 ## AUTHOR ##